vinum-team/rfc/rfcs/sdirs-standard.md

 * Cancel all CTasks of X
 * Call an `onUpdate` method of X's owner, if one exists *(a method must not exist if the constructing owner of X doesn't have the ability to self-calculate such as Values)*
 * Repeat on the dependents of X.
+* Disconnect all relations between dependents of X and X.

 We can also conclude more points from the previous spec, which are:
 * A CTask is a table that has a `cancel` method.